SerenityOS/serenity/Documentation/Kernel/ProcFSIndexing.md

 is applied.
 This means that there might be up to 65534 sub-directories in a PID directory, and up to 1048575 (1048574 for PID directory) properties (objects) in each sub-directory.

-2. If the primary segment value equals to 0, then value 0 in both aritificial sub-directory and property segments represents the root ProcFS folder.
+2. If the primary segment value equals to 0, then value 0 in both artificial sub-directory and property segments represents the root ProcFS folder.
 Otherwise, for every primary segment value > 0, value 0 in both sub-directory and property segments are reserved to represent the root PID directory.